 You were expecting maybe Alaska?

-Day Keene was born Gunnar Hjerstedt in Chicago in 1904), and died in North Hollywood, in 1969.
+Day Keene was born Gunnar Hjerstedt in Chicago in 1904, and died in North Hollywood in 1969.
 Along the way he wrote for the theater, radio, the pulps and finally paperbacks.
 Well-received in France, many of his mystery and crime novels were first published there.

-Drop a dime.
-Your comments, suggestions, corrections and contributions are always welcome.
+Remember, your comments, suggestions, corrections and contributions are always welcome.